WaxOn/WaxOff

 - Click WaxOn in the toolbar (or choose it from the mode picker)

-- Select a preset from the Preset menu in the toolbar, or configure settings manually in the Settings sidebar
+- Select a preset from the Preset menu in the toolbar, or adjust controls in the processor strip and Settings sidebar

 - Drag your audio files onto the window